 - The Last Modified date for all unpublished posts (e.g. draft posts), and

-As well as displaying posts using the default ‘List’ view, the Posts table can also display posts in ‘Excerpt’ view …
+As well as listing posts using the default ‘List’ view, you can also display your posts in the Table of Posts using ‘Excerpt’ view …

-(Post Excerpt View – Table of Posts)
+(Post Excerpt View – WordPress Table of Posts)

-Post Management Section – Screen Options
+WordPress Posts Panel – Screen Options

 (Posts: Screen Options – Table of Posts options)